jrs-innovation-center/CODEcampAS/intro/internet.md

 ### TCP/IP

 TCP stands for Transmission Control Protocol.
-It is a low level networking protocol that sends data from endpoint to endpoint or computer to computer in packets.
+It is a low-level networking protocol that sends data from endpoint to endpoint or computer to computer in packets.
 These packets are small chunks of data that are assembled together when they arrive at the destination endpoint or computer.

 IP stands for Internet Protocol.
-It is the low level set of rules that manage sending data through the internet and works along side TCP to provide a robust low level set of rules.
+It is the low-level set of rules that manage sending data through the internet and works alongside TCP to provide a robust low-level set of rules.

 ### HTTP

 HTTP is the common protocol for the web.
 It is a set of rules that run on top of TCP/IP and it enforces a very specific format of data to share between the endpoints or computers.
-The initials stand for the name HyperText Transfer Protocol, it is designed to transfer collaborative content and is the foundation of the Internet or World Wide Web.
+The initials stand for the name HyperText Transfer Protocol.
+It is designed to transfer collaborative content and is the foundation of the Internet or World Wide Web.
 You can read more about http here: